jearbear1/flipper/examples/host_app/README.md

 ```sh
 DYLD_LIBRARY_PATH=$HOME/flipper/.build/libflipper ./call_fvm
 ```
-FVM looks for any open UDP port and attaches so if you want to use a specific port then do :
+FVM looks for any open UDP port and attaches so if you want to use a specific port then do the following instead :

 ```sh
 DYLD_LIBRARY_PATH=$HOME/flipper/.build/libflipper ./call_fvm xxxxx
 ```
-instead
+Where xxxxx is the UDP port FVM printed it is listening on from the other terminal, for example 62845